google/lovefield/docs/spec/00_intro.md

    Google or see [this document provided by Mozilla]( https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise).

-3. Unless necessary, APIs shall be synchronous instead of asynchronous.
+3. All DDL (data definition language) APIs are synchronous.
+   All DML (data manipulation lauguage) APIs are asynchronous.